 - Keep your work area free of debris. - Use tools in well-lit areas. - Never use electric tools where flammable vapors or gases are present. - Report unsafe conditions, such as defective cord insulation, poor connections to terminals, broken switches or plugs, sparking or overheating equipment, and outlets without GFCIs in damp areas. - Never carry a power tool by the cord or hose. - Disconnect tools before changing accessories, such as blades, bits or cutters, and before servicing or inspecting them. - Secure your work material with clamps or a vise if possible. - Avoid wearing clothing or jewelry that may become caught in a tool. - Report equipment as unsafe if it has insulation defects, if it sparks or if you feel any shock or tingling when using it. - Start and end from "off."
 Make sure the power switch is off before plugging in equipment.
-When you're finished, turn the equipment off before unplugging it to protect yourself and the next user. - When you turn off a tool, let it stop completely before
+When you're finished, turn the equipment off before unplugging it to protect yourself and the next user. - When you turn off a tool, let it stop completely before putting it down in a safe place.

-- putting it down in a safe place. - Never horseplay around power tools. - Avoid kinking, cutting or crushing any electrical cord. - If equipment has a threeprong plug, use a three-slot outlet or extension cord. - Never modify three prongs to fit two slots by removing the third prong.
+- Never horseplay around power tools. - Avoid kinking, cutting or crushing any electrical cord. - If equipment has a threeprong plug, use a three-slot outlet or extension cord. - Never modify three prongs to fit two slots by removing the third prong.
 Use an adapter instead, making sure that the metal grounding piece on the adapter is connected to a grounded object, such as the screw on the receptacle cover plate. - Avoid overstraining equipment by using it improperly. - Service equipment regularly and repair or replace it as needed. - Pay attention to the direction of the tool's rotation.
-You're responsible for seeing that no one is in the path of flying objects. - Use the switch lock only when the tool is in a stand or jig. - Make sure you have good footing when you're using heavy tools or working at an awkward angle, such as overhead.
+You're responsible for seeing that no one is in the path of flying objects. - Use the switch lock only when the tool is in a stand or jig.